equiratings/eventing_api_docs/source/index.html.md

 > DELETE request will return a 204 HTTP status code, with no json payload

 Deletes a competition with the supplied id.
+Also deletes all results from that competition and there respective ERQIs.

 ### HTTP Request